awillats/clinc/planning/writing_tasks.md

 - [ ] Maybe more forecasting idea of shaping correlations? (don't want reader to be surprised by structure of paper's argument)

+- [ ] Describe what 'reachability' is (we're interested in net directional impact of one node on another, which includes both effects from direct and indirect connections)

 `from: "/section_content/background_causal_network_id.md"`
 - [ ] 3/16: - "We first propose..." paragraph (could build out or move or change focus away from the 'framework')